NHTSA Active Vehicle Defect Investigations

-Kehoe Law Firm, P.C. is making consumers aware that a monthly summary of active National Highway Traffic Safety Administration (“NHTSA”) vehicle defect investigations can be viewed by clicking “NHTSA Defect Investigation Report – January 2021.”
+Kehoe Law Firm, P.C. is making consumers aware that monthly reports of National Highway Traffic Safety Administration (“NHTSA”) recalls and active vehicle defect investigations can be viewed by clicking “NHTSA Monthly Reports: Recalls and Investigations.”

 Types of NHTSA Defect Investigations